-NOTES: Information on Individuals with a laboratory completed test has been revised to ensure that those individuals tested in both Pillar 1
+NOTES: Information on Individuals with a laboratory completed test has been revised to ensure that those individuals tested in both Pillar 1 and Pillar 2 are counted ONLY ONCE.

 COVID-19 Testing by LGD

 Individuals with laboratory completed tests for the SARS-COV2 Virus in NI refers to both (i) HSC Trust Labs and (ii) National Testing Centres and is presented below by Local Government District.
 It is important to note that Local Government Districts assigned as 'Not Known' refer to individuals with insufficient address / postcode details.